zelix888/monfit_site/content/en/blog/cellamonte-cipriano_track.md

 <p class="text-center"><iframe src="https://www.google.com/maps/embed?pb=!4v1698842932330!6m8!1m7!1sdzQKTot5RmrQwh76gtBi_w!2m2!1d45.07463208458687!2d8.391894109934423!3f334.52968817396345!4f1.396576694714014!5f1.52841521987171" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade" class="w-75 rounded"></iframe></p>

 From here, continuing towards *Via Dante Barbano*, we head towards the characteristic historic centre of Cella Monte.
 After walking past the
-Enoteca degli Infernot, we can see the **Church of Saints Quirico and Giulietta** and the **Ecomuseo della Pietra dei Cantoni** on the right.
+Enoteca degli Infernot, we can see the **Church of Saints Quirico and Giulitta** and the **Ecomuseo della Pietra dei Cantoni** on the right.

 We continue straight on for about 300 m along *Via Dante Barbano* until we come to a small hill on which stands the small **Church of Saint Quirico**.